IntelLabs/kafl.edk2/README.md

-# Misc EDK2 branches for kAFL
+# UEFI EDK2 branches for fuzzing with kAFL

 Overview: